 Conduct: The penalty for fighting, or flagrant conduct such as profanity is ejection from the present game and the following game.
 Any ejection will constitute a one game suspension.
 On the 2nd offense the player or coach is suspended from the program.
 Problems with coaches or spectators:

-Game Postponement: For inclement weather or other situations out of CAL Sports control, the league commissioner will notify all players and coaches of game postponement.
-Games will not be rescheduled after the official schedule has been published.
+Game Postponement: For inclement weather or other situations out of CAL Sports control, the league coordinator will notify all players and coaches of game postponement.